Reservoir Memory Machines as Neural Computers: Background and Related Work

+Importantly, this Theorem only applies if words can be made arbitrarily long.
+If we consider any finite language, it is, in principle, possible to construct a contractive reservoir which can recognize the language.
+More generally, \cite{DMM} have shown that the behavior of any contractive recurrent system can be arbitrarily well approximated in the maximum norm by a definite memory machine, which is strictly less powerful than a finite state machine.
+Note that this argument relies on $C < 1$.
+It is yet unclear whether reservoirs at the edge of chaos, i.e. $C \geq 1$ \cite{MemCap,DeepESN,MarkovESN,EdgeChaos}, extend this capability.

-The core motivation for using reservoirs is that they provide a rich representation of short-term dynamics in the input time series without having to adjust the matrices $\bm{U}$ or $\bm{W}$ in any way \cite{ESN,MarkovESN,Universality}.
-Accordingly, one can leave all reservoir parameters as-is and still obtain a well-performing recurrent neural net by simply optimizing the matrix $\bm{V}$ via linear regression \cite{ESN,MarkovESN,Traffic}.
-We call such a recurrent neural network an echo-state network \cite[ESN]{ESN}.
-In this work, we use the same basic strategy - combining a fixed reservoir with an easy-to-train output layer - but we extend an echo state network with an explicit memory from which we can recall past reservoir states.
+Despite the limitation in computational power, reservoirs have the advantage that they can distinguish sequences up to a fixed horizon $T$ very well, without any need to adjust the matrices $\bm{U}$ or $\bm{W}$ to the data \cite{ESN,MarkovESN,Universality}.
+Accordingly, one can leave all reservoir parameters as-is and still obtain a well-performing recurrent neural net by simply optimizing an output function $\out$, e.g.\ via linear regression \cite{ESN,MarkovESN,Traffic}.
+We call such a recurrent neural network an echo state network \cite[ESN]{ESN}.
+In this work, we extend an echo state network with an explicit memory from which we can recall past reservoir states.
 Strictly speaking, this violates the echo state property, because we can also recall the initial state.
 However, this violation is controlled, because a recall only occurs if a trained classifier says so.
-This controlled violation also raises the computational power beyond finite state machines.
+This controlled violation is what raises the computational power beyond finite state machines.

+We note that this paper only covers the echo state network perspective on reservoirs.
+Liquid state machines \cite{LSM} and the Neural Engineering framework \cite{NEF} provide a complementary view, using spikes spikes and/or low-rank weight matrices.
+However, the basic behavior remains: A reservoir computer is focused on short-term memory and can not distinguish sequences that have a sufficiently long shared suffix \cite{SpikingCompute}.